The 2023-2024 Promise Scholarship is now available for the class of 2023!

-SCC Promise Scholars will work with a First Year Support Mentor designed to offer insight into academic and social life at Santiago Canyon College and help introduce students to activities and events on campus.
-Mentors can also serve as an excellent resource for students as they begin navigating their way through college life.
+SCC Promise Scholars will work with a First-Year Support Mentor designed to offer insight into academic and social life at Santiago Canyon College, as well as introduce students to activities and events on campus.
+Mentors can also serve as an excellent resource for students as they begin navigating their way through college.
 In addition, a Comprehensive Student Education Plan (CSEP) will be developed by an Academic Counselor.
-The CSEP is a personalized roadmap of every class required for you to complete your educational goal or program of study.
-Knowing which courses to take will help save time and money!
+The CSEP is a personalized roadmap of every class required to complete your educational goal or program of study.
+Knowing which courses to take will definitely help you save time and money!

-Please fill out this Pledge application, as an understanding of the eligibility and scholarship requirements of the SCC Promise Scholarship.
-The priority deadline for completion of eligibility requirements is May 29, 2020.
+Please fill out this Pledge application below as an understanding of the eligibility and scholarship requirements of the SCC Promise Scholarship:

 ELIGIBILITY & REQUIREMENTS

-AS A FIRST-TIME COLLEGE STUDENT, YOU MUST MEET THESE ELIGIBILITY REQUIREMENTS FOR THE SANTIAGO CANYON COLLEGE PROMISE SCHOLARSHIP BY THE PRIORITY DEADLINE OF MAY 29, 2020:
+AS A FIRST-TIME COLLEGE STUDENT, YOU MUST MEET THESE ELIGIBILITY REQUIREMENTS FOR THE SANTIAGO CANYON COLLEGE PROMISE SCHOLARSHIP BY THE NEXT PRIORITY DEADLINE: TBD

-- Complete and submit a FAFSA or California Dream Act application.
-Those students that fill out the FAFSA or California Dream Act application and complete the intake process with the Financial Aid Department by the priority deadline of May 29, 2020, will receive priority to receive the Promise Scholarship.
+- Complete and submit a FAFSA or California Dream Act application by the priority deadline: TBD.
+Students who fill out the FAFSA or California Dream Act application and complete the intake process with the Financial Aid Department by the priority deadline (TBD) will receive priority to receive the Promise Scholarship.
 All Promise Scholarships will be awarded on a first-come, first-served basis until funds are depleted.

-- Please fill out this Pledge application, as an understanding of the eligibility and scholarship requirements of the SCC Promise Scholarship.
-Click here to fill out the Pledge Application
+- Please fill out this Pledge application as an understanding of the eligibility and scholarship requirements of the SCC Promise Scholarship.
+Promise Scholarship Pledge Application

-- Remain continuously enrolled in 12 units or more per semester (Fall 2020/Spring 2021 & Fall 2021/Spring 2022).
-Students with verified disabilities impacting their ability to maintain 12 units may still qualify, pending approval from the Disabled Students Programs and Services (DSPS) Administrator.
+Remain continuously enrolled in 12 units or more per semester (Fall 2023/Spring 2024 & Fall 2024/Spring 2025).
+Students with verified disabilities impacting their ability to maintain 12 units still qualify.
+Eligibility for

-- Earn a 2.0 cumulative grade point average (GPA) and complete 12 units each semester to receive a reimbursement and remain eligible for the subsequent semester.
-Reimbursements will be credited upon the conclusion of each term.
+- Earn a 2.0 grade point average (GPA) each semester and complete 12 units each semester to receive a reimbursement and remain eligible for the subsequent semester.
+Reimbursements will be credited each term.

 - Meet with a Mentor in the First Year Support Center (Building E, Room 303) once each semester during your first year

-Tuition payments are made retroactively.
-Students that are eligible for the $1,400 Promise Scholarship will be awarded $700 at the end of each semester after program requirements have been verified (i.e. 2.0 GPA and completion of 12 units).
+Tuition reimbursements will be credited each term.
+Students that do not qualify for financial aid through the FAFSA or CA DREAM Act are eligible for the $1,400 Promise Scholarship.
+Program requirements will be verified (i.e., 2.0 GPA and completion of 12 units) before students can be awarded $700 each semester.
 Please note, a substandard grade of "F" will not be considered toward 12 unit completion.

-Recipient students will register with BankMobile (our third-party servicer) in order to receive the tuition reimbursements
+Recipient students will register with BankMobile (our third-party servicer) to receive the tuition reimbursements.

-Students that qualify for free tuition through FAFSA are also eligible for a $400 scholarship (as long as your award package does not exceed the cost of education).
-These scholarships are also issued retroactively.
-Recipient students will receive $200 at the end of each semester (i.e. 2.0 GPA and completion of 12 units for the fall term).
+Students that qualify for financial aid through FAFSA or CA DREAM Act are also eligible for a $400 scholarship (as long as your award package does not exceed the cost of education).
+In addition, recipient students will receive a $200 reimbursement each semester (i.e., 2.0 GPA and completion of 12 units for the fall term).

 Students who fail to meet program requirements may be removed from the program.